 Aerospace and automotive industries are likely to experience strong growth in the coming years, thanks to the refreshed trade agreement with Canada and the US, USMCA.
 With a workforce that is cheaper than the other two stakeholders, Mexico is an ideal commercial solution for North American businesses looking to reach Southern American markets

-Mexico is in the process of taking steps to legalize cannabis.
+The country is in the process of taking steps to legalize cannabis, so it represents another booming sector in Mexico.
 The AMLO government is implementing various actions to prepare this legalization following strong public interest, health rules and human rights.

 Following various Senate committees last August, the nation’s Supreme Court of Justice requested the Ministry of Health to publish recommendations for the medicinal use of cannabis within 180 days, to start to raise public awareness.

 There is a high acceptance of introducing a legal framework for cannabis in the country, reflected in a survey conducted by the Secretaría de Seguridad y Protección Ciudadana Cuenta via Twitter.
 The survey asked about public opinion the legalization of cannabis, and 81% of the responses were pro-legalization.

 If Mexico decides to legalize cannabis, the market could reach $12 billion by 2029.
 Taking into account the demand for cannabis containing less than 1% THC, these figures multiply.
 Foreign entrepreneurs and investors are preparing for a possible law change by the end of 2019.
 Indeed, if the Mexican market reacts like other Latin American countries who have already taken the step, taking market share quickly may seem attractive.